mikeabere/rental-frontend/README.md

 # rental-frontend
 T
 crat usiMCK(MB,Es,Rat,Ne).
-The FnED uses ite, meral-icns and trap.
+The FED uses ite, meral-icns and trap.
 Tpe nm rn dv in the Coole to Rn the APP.